Fiji (software): Audience

 While Fiji was originally intended for neuroscientists (and continues to be so), it accumulated enough functionality to attract scientists from a variety of fields, such as cell biology, parasitology, genetics, life sciences in general, materials science, etc. As stated on the official website, the primary focus is "life sciences", although Fiji provides many tools helping with scientific image analysis in general.

 Fiji is most popular in the life sciences community, where the 3D Viewer helps visualizing data obtained through light microscopy, and for which Fiji provides registration, segmentation, and other advanced image processing algorithms.

 The Fiji component TrakEM2 was successfully used and enhanced to analyze neuronal lineages in larval Drosophila brains.

 Fiji was prominently featured in Nature Methods review supplement on visualization.

+The lattice fringe spacing of CdSe quantum dots was analyzed using Fiji.

 Development

 Fiji is fully open source.
 Its sources live in a public Git repository.

-Fiji was accepted as organization into the Google Summer of Code 2009, and completed two projects.
+Fiji was accepted as an organization into the Google Summer of Code 2009, and completed two projects.

 The scripting framework, which supports JavaScript, Jython, JRuby, Clojure, BeanShell, and other languages, is an integral part of the development of Fiji; many developers prototype their plugins in one of the mentioned scripting languages, and gradually turn the prototypes into proper Java code.
 To this end, as one of the aforementioned Google Summer of Code projects, a script editor was added with syntax highlighting and in-place code execution.

 The scripting framework is included in the Fiji releases, so that advanced users can use such scripts in their common workflow.

 The development benefits from occasional hackathons, where life scientists with computational background meet and improve their respective plugins of interest.